-An overview of the top places or attractions in Melbourne visited by domestic and international overnight visitors in the year ending March 2018 can be found in Melbourne's Top Attractions - Year Ending March 2018 (PDF 1466.01 KB).
+An overview of the top places or attractions in Melbourne visited by domestic and international overnight visitors can be found in Melbourne's Top Attractions year ending December 2019 (PDF 1291.28 KB).

-An overview of the top places and attractions in Regional Victoria visited by domestic and international overnight visitors for year ending March 2018 can be found in Regional Victoria's Top Attractions - Year Ending March 2018 (PDF 3443.33 KB).
+An overview of the top places and attractions in Regional Victoria visited by domestic and international overnight visitors can be found in Regional Victoria's Top Attractions year ending December 2019 (PDF 3704.87 KB).

 Key visitor experiences

-Information on visitors to Victoria that participated in one of the state’s leading experience categories is noted in Visitors to Victoria Experience Overview - Year Ending March 2018 (PDF 636.17 KB).
+Information on visitors to Victoria that participated in one of the state’s leading experience categories is noted in Visitor Experiences in Victoria year ending December 2019 (PDF 425.35 KB).
 This factsheet provides an overview of visitors to Victoria that participated in nature-based, cultural, food and wine, and aboriginal activities during their stay.

 Guide to tourism data sources

 A document outlining the key data sources used for tourism, their methodologies and definitions, limitations and caveats can be found by downloading and reading the Guide to Tourism Data Sources and Definitions August 2019 (PDF 632.91 KB).

 For further information on any of our publications, please email the Tourism and Events research unit.